dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 - When we compute the p-value we are assuming the null hypothesis is true.
 - When the p-values start to go low we start to doubt the null hypothesis.
 In other words, we start to get uncomfortable about the null hypothesis.
 We set a threshold (usually 0.05) and when p-value goes down below that threshold we reject the null hypothesis.

 - If the p-value does not go down below the threshold we cannot reject the null hypothesis.
-In other words, the evidence we get to reject the null hypothesis are not statistically significant enough.
+In other words, the evidence we get to reject the null hypothesis is not statistically significant enough.

+> ### Resampling techniques

+#### Bootstrapping

+Before understanding the concept of bootstrapping, we need to understand why we even need bootstrapping.

+<b> The motivation behind bootstrapping:</b> In statistics, we try to estimate a population parameter.
+But the population is unobservable in practice, hence we work with a sampling distribution and try to estimate the population parameter from the sampling distribution.
+But to construct a sampling distribution we need to have certain assumptions:

+- We can take multiple samples from the distribution and compute a statistic for each sample.
+Taking multiple samples allows us to construct the sampling distribution and do stuffs like creating a confidence interval from the sampling distribution.

+- Another important assumption is the underlying population is Gaussian.
+If it is not, the sample size is large enough for the central limit theorem to kick in.

+What if these assumptions are violated?
+What if you have a single sample?

+<b>Issues</b>: For a single sample, the statistic computed from that sample will be closer to the actual population parameter if the sample size is really large.
+If the sample size is small, it will to far off from the actual population parameter.
+In addition, with a single sample, how do you create a confidence interval?

+Bootstrapping tries to solve these issues by using a resampling technique.